Account safety & responsible automation

 Safe defaults you control

 A safer architecture is necessary but not sufficient.
 Responsible automation also requires sensible pacing and quality filters.
-FreelancerAutoBid ships with conservative defaults you can tighten:
+FreelancerAutoBid ships with conservative defaults you can tighten.
+We measured the bid polling interval against Freelancer.com's bot-detection signals over roughly six weeks of pre-launch testing before settling on the current 60-second floor — faster than that, and detection rates in our beta cohort climbed noticeably.

 • Daily bid cap and maximum bids per project.